 An alga is a black or green thin coating or streaking which is often found on asphalt or wood roofs.
 It is airborne and predominantly seen in warmer, more humid environments such like the South Eastern Regions.
 Alga is more common in shaded, damp and cool communities.
 It holds the moisture onto the roof shingles; thereby, reducing the roof life.
-This will lead to an unplanned roof replacement in Northern Kentucky.
+This will lead to an unplanned roof replacement in St. Simons Island Georgia.

 On any asphalt or wood shingles, this standing water deteriorates the shingles faster.
 Blue-green algae are the most common that grow on roofing shingles.
 Algae are mostly cosmetic concern as you run a greater risk trying to remove them.
 You can easily notice them on your roof through the black streaks they create on it.
 Their spores are usually spread across rooftops by animals and the wind.